 Light Box For Depression

 Some people struggle with seasonal depression year after year, assuming that it's inevitable and there's nothing that they can do about it.
-While there is no cure for seasonal depression, light therapy, along with other treatments, can help lower the intensity of symptoms and bring them to a manageable level that improves your mood, energy levels, and overall quality of life.
+While there is no cure for seasonal depression, light therapy, along with other treatments, can help lower the intensity of symptoms and bring them to a manageable level that improves mood, energy levels, and overall quality of life.

-Choosing A Light Therapy Box
+Starting Light Therapy and Choosing A Light Therapy Box

 Light therapy boxes can be purchased on Amazon and many other websites.
 Choosing a light therapy box should involve taking several factors into consideration.
 Search around and don't just purchase the first one you see.
 While light therapy boxes are all designed to treat SAD and other light-sensitive conditions, they vary in their specific design, features, and price points.
 In addition, a more expensive depression therapy light may not be more effective than a less expensive one.
 Smaller light boxes can offer relief, but you might need to use it more often and you can’t move around as much while using it.

-- Offers 10,000 Lux
+Offers 10,000 lux

-- Sufficient UV Filter
+Sufficient UV light filter

 How To Use A Light Therapy Box

-All that is needed for treatment is to sit by the light box for 30 minutes to 90 minutes, depending upon the recommendation of your doctor.
-Your light box can be placed anywhere that is convenient for you to sit during that period of time, such as on your desk if you are studying or working.
+All that is needed for treatment is to sit by the light box for 30 to 90 minutes, depending upon the recommendation of your doctor.
+Your light box can be placed anywhere that is convenient for you to sit during that period of time, such as on your desk while you are studying or working.
 The distance between you and the lightbox is also important, so it should be placed nearby.

 Precautions With Light Boxes